github/docs/content/admin/user-management/migrating-data-to-and-from-your-enterprise/migrating-data-to-your-enterprise.md

 ### Unlocking repositories from an organization on {% data variables.product.prodname_dotcom_the_website %}

-To unlock the repositories on a {% data variables.product.prodname_dotcom_the_website %} organization, you'll send a `DELETE` request to <a href="/rest/reference/migrations#unlock-an-organization-repository" class="dotcom-only">the migration unlock endpoint</a>.
+To unlock the repositories on a {% data variables.product.prodname_dotcom_the_website %} organization, you'll send a `DELETE` request to [the migration unlock endpoint](/free-pro-team@latest/rest/migrations#unlock-an-organization-repository).
 You'll need:
   * Your access token for authentication
   * The unique `id` of the migration
   * The name of the repository to unlock